 Overpowered: Purchasing Step-Down Transformers

 If you bring small appliances, be careful as the shape adapter may not be enough to make these electronic devices work.
-While most personal electronics in recent years will accept both voltages, some older, smaller appliances don't work with the hefty 220v in Europe.
+While most personal electronics in recent years will accept both voltages, some older, smaller appliances don't work with the hefty 220v in Europe, or the 230v found in Iceland.

 Check if the label near the appliance's power cord shows 100 to 240v and 50 to 60 Hz.
 If it does not, you will need a "step-down transformer," which is also called a converter.
 These converters will reduce the 220 volts from the outlet to provide 110 volts for the appliance, although these cost a little more than simple shape adapters.

 As a word of caution, you shouldn't try to bring any type of hair dryer to Denmark as they are awfully hard to match up with a suitable converter due to astronomical power consumption.
 Instead, you should check if your accommodation in Denmark has one in the room, or just buy a cheap one locally.